-- (1) The condition of the roads, streets, and structures making up the state highway system and the urgency of the improvements considering their order of needs. - (2) The type and volume of traffic on a roadway, highway, or bridge. - (3) The crash records for a roadway, highway, or bridge. - (4) The technical difficulties in the preparation of plans and the procurement of rights-of-way for a roadway, highway, or bridge. - (5) Whether an unforeseeable emergency has created an immediate need for improvement or reconstruction. - (6) Whether capacity improvements are warranted due to population or traffic volume increases in a geographic area. - (7) Whether or not the highway or bridge is or will be on an evacuation route utilized to evacuate large populations due to catastrophic events. - (8) Whether the improvement to or addition of a highway or bridge will benefit the economic development potential of the state.
+- (1) The condition of the roads, streets, and structures making up the state highway system and the urgency of the improvements considering their order of needs. - (2) The type and volume of traffic on a roadway, highway, or bridge. - (3) The crash records for a roadway, highway, or bridge. - (4) The technical difficulties in the preparation of plans and the procurement of rightsof-way for a roadway, highway, or bridge. - (5) Whether an unforeseeable emergency created an immediate need for improvement or reconstruction. - (6) Whether capacity improvements are warranted due to population or traffic volume increases in a geographic area. - (7) Whether or not the highway or bridge is or will be on an evacuation route utilized to evacuate large populations due to catastrophic events. - (8) Whether the improvement to or addition of a highway or bridge will benefit the economic development potential of the state.

-Proposed law retains present law but changes the FY from 2017-2018 to FY 2018-2019 and adds a factor for whether the highway or bridge project will support the needs of the local and regional authorities with responsibility for transportation planning to ensure that there is an equitable distribution among and between the different regions of the state over a three-year period.
+Proposed law would have retained present law but changed the FY from 2017-2018 to FY 2018-2019 and added a factor for whether the highway or bridge project would support the needs of the local and regional authorities with responsibility for transportation planning to ensure that there was an equitable distribution among and between the different regions of the state over a three-year period.

-Proposed law requires, in addition to the requirements of present law, the Dept. of Transportation and Development establish a multi-year time line on the projects to be funded through the program each year including an indication of the source of monies from which project costs will be funded.
+Proposed law would have required, in addition to the requirements of present law, the Dept. of Transportation and Development to establish a multi-year time line on the projects to be funded through the program each year including an indication of the source of monies from which project costs would be funded.

-Proposed law requires Dept. of Transportation and Development to submit performance progress reports including the performance objectives, indicators, and standards used by the department to determine the efficiency and effectiveness of the priority of projects in the program.
-Further requires the report to be submitted and maintained through the electronic performance database maintained and used by the division of administration to track state agency performance standards and on the Dept. of Transportation and Development's webpage.
+Proposed law would have required Dept. of Transportation and Development to submit performance progress reports including the performance objectives, indicators, and standards used by the department to determine the efficiency and effectiveness of the priority of projects in the program.
+Further would have required the report be submitted and maintained through the electronic performance database maintained and used by the division of administration to track state agency performance standards and on the Dept. of Transportation and Development's webpage.

-Proposed law requires, beginning with the program for FY 2018-2019 and for each program thereafter, the Dept. of Transportation and Development apply the prioritization factors provided for in present law and begin to prioritize all projects in the program which are at the stage of project delivery where sources of funding are being identified.
+Proposed law would have required, beginning with the program for FY 2018-2019 and for each program thereafter, the Dept. of Transportation and Development apply the prioritization factors provided for in present law and begin to prioritize all projects in the program which were at the stage of project delivery where sources of funding were being identified.

-Proposed law further requires, beginning with the program for FY 2018-2019, the department to prioritize all projects included in the program into two separate lists.
-Requires the first list include a three-year plan for all projects in the program where funding is programmed based on the anticipated and projected revenues available for design or scheduled to be bid for construction in that fiscal year.
-Requires the Dept. of Transportation and Development publish the list with notations regarding whether the scheduled letting date for each project is on-schedule, ahead of schedule, or delayed.
+Proposed law would have further required, beginning with the program for FY 2018-2019, the department to prioritize all projects included in the program into two separate lists.
+Proposed law would have required the first list include a three-year plan for all projects in the program where funding was programmed based on the anticipated and projected revenues available for design or scheduled to be bid for construction in that fiscal year.
+Proposed law would have required the Dept. of Transportation and Development publish the list with notations regarding whether the scheduled letting date for each project was on-schedule, ahead of schedule, or delayed.

-Proposed law requires the department include a detailed written explanation of any delay notated on the published list required by proposed law.
+Proposed law would have required the department include a detailed written explanation of any delay notated on the published list required by proposed law.